automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Corythosaurus.md

 # Corythosaurus
-## Description: This "Corinthian-helmeted" dino had a distinctive mating call.
+## This "Corinthian-helmeted" dino had a distinctive mating call.